manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 The `shouldComponentUpdate()` method enables us to inform if a costly re-render is actually necessary.
 The method receives the **next props** and the **next state** as a parameter and can determine, based on those, whether a re-render should take place.
 The method either has to return `true` to trigger the re-render or `false` which will prohibit the calls of `componentDidUpdate()`, `getSnapshotBeforeUpdate()` as well as `render()`.

-In many more complex applications, the update cycle is only triggered because a change has happened somewhere in the parent component which however is irrelevant for the child components.
+In many more complex applications, the update cycle is only triggered because a change has happened somewhere in the parent component but is irrelevant for the child components.
 In these cases, `shouldComponentUpdate()` can be helpful as to optimize the rendering performance by preventing further re-renders.

 If we were to return `false` from our `ParentComponent`'s `shouldComponentUpdate()` method, our logging output would be much shorter.
 Lines 14-18 would simply be missing.
 The component itself would not re-render, the `render()` method would not be called and the `ChildComponent` would also not re-render as well as update itself.